terrestris/shogun-gis-client/README.md

 ## Road to production 🏭

-The build artifact of the client can either be build via
+The build artifact of the client can either be built via

 ```
 npm run build